jschuh/klipper-macros/README.md

 ### Fans

 Implements scaling parameters that alter the behavior of the M106 command.
-Once set, these parameters apply to any fan speed until they are cleared.
+Once set, these parameters apply to any fan speed until they are cleared (by default this happens at the start and end of the print).

 #### `SET_FAN_SCALING`